ms777/browsermob-proxy/README.md

 # BrowserMob Proxy with Selenium

-Due to some conflicts with different versions of the guava library selenium and BrowserMob have stopped working together.
+Due to some conflicts with different versions of the guava library, Selenium and BrowserMob have stopped working together.

 This is a BrowserMob version, based on 2.1.6, which works with Selenium.

 For details of the libraries used look into buildBrowsermob.xml

-The only extern library required is'selenium-server-standalone-3.14.0.jar'.
-Together with the 'browsermob-3.14.0.jar' provided here everything should work
+The only extern library required is 'selenium-server-standalone-3.14.0.jar'.
+Together with the 'browsermob-3.14.0.jar' from the releases provided here everything should work

 Test Code: